Kalyan-Soma/Convert-ibles/README.md

 ## Contributing 🤝

-Interested in making Convert-Biles even better?
+Interested in making Convert-ibles even better?
 We welcome contributions!
 Here's how you can help:

 1. Fork the repository 🍴.
 2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`) 🌿.